Heather du Plessis-Allan: OK millennials, we know you're jealous of boomers

 Not because they cared that truly hard up people were forced to live in cars.

-Oh no, they complained because it affected them and they couldn't afford to buy in Pononsby but had to buy in Papakura and they didn't want that.
+Oh no, they complained because it affected them and they couldn't afford to buy in Ponsonby but had to buy in Papakura and they didn't want that.

 You know that story about smashed avocados that millennials hate so much?